IV1T3/django-middleware-fileuploadvalidation/README.md

 ## Installing

-Soo, this package can be installed via pip:
+Soon, this package can be installed via pip:

 ```bash
 $ pip install django-middleware-fileuploadvalidation